Forces: Piano duet

 Piano duet for fake conjoined twins, commissioned by Matthew Lee Knowles and Vicki Hoodless.
 The pianists are joined at the inner wrist.
 The first movement is an homage to Chico Marx, the second is a romantic arrangement of mexican wrestling movie soundtracks.

 It was premiered at TRANSIT Festival, Belgium, 2013, by Ian Pace and Frederik Croene.
+It's second performance took place as part of HCMF 2014.

 Written for Notations 2008, at The Slade.